-Once you can establish a baseline metric of what a “good” open rate is, then it’s time to start making changes to try and crush that baseline.
-Adding personalized tags into your subject line can be effective, but remember to keep it short (around 5 words) and don’t bullshit your prospects into opening an email with a subject line that has nothing to do with the actual email.
+When you establish a baseline metric of what a “good” open rate is it’s time to start making changes to try and crush that baseline.
+Adding personalized tags into your subject line can be effective, but remember to keep it short at around 5 words, and don’t bullshit your prospects into opening an email with a subject line that has nothing to do with the actual email.

 Summary: If nobody opens your email, what you write inside doesn’t matter.
 Open rates are usually indicative of a good or bad subject line.